nbsdx/binja-ui-tweaks/README.md

 ## Function Graph Preview

 Gives you a high-level overview of your function - similar to IDA's.
-It's located in the `Graph` tab next to `Xrefs`
+It's located in the `Graph` tab next to `Xrefs`.
+Click on the graph to move the current view.

 ### Bugs

-1. Rendering the image takes a lot of resources, so if you're resizing it with a large function, there will be some lag.
-   * Might look at rendering an SVG image that can be resized more easily when you enter a new function
+* No known bugs